LS-Melo/School-Project-wCisco-Equipments/README.md

 ![Diagram](https://user-images.githubusercontent.com/98745874/163879472-c4213970-247d-4052-b31c-7af41845f88c.PNG)

+Diagram of the project made in Cisco Packet Tracer just for illustration and organization, configurations made on the physical Cisco equipment.

 Networks: 'ENTA', 'ALFA' and 'BETA' connected to each other through an encrypted tunnel.
 (Tun 100 & Tun 200)

 'ENTA' equipment will be able to make VOIP communications with 'ALFA & BETA' equipment